taroz/Smartphone-GNSS-Booster/gnss-booster/README.md

   included for the Xinger power divider and the Vishay 0603 resistor; the models for the patch antenna, the hybrid coupler and the SMA connector are vendor files that are not redistributed here.
 Missing models only affect the 3D viewer.

-Design checks (`kicad-cli sch erc` / `kicad-cli pcb drc`) report only intentional
-items: the +3.3 V and GND nets have no `PWR_FLAG` (they are driven by the `J2` connector), the antenna feed vias sit inside the antenna keepout on purpose, and a few courtyards overlap in the dense area around the SMA connector.

 ## Regulatory note